QuKunLab/MiScan/docs/source/index.rst

 |

-Here we present a Maxout-inferred SNV-based can cer prediction model (MiScan) for screening of breast cancer patients using genotype information from blood samples.
-We coarsened 119,318 variants into 13,885 genomic windows, and trained MiScan with coarse-grained mutation information from 986 breast cancer patients and 2,003 healthy people.
+Here we present MiScan: mutation-inferred screening model of cancer for screening of breast cancer patients using genotype information from blood samples.
+We coarsened 119,318 variants into 13,885 genomic windows, and trained MiScan with coarse-grained mutation information from 1183 breast cancer patients and 3232 healthy people.
 To promote the application of MiScan for breast cancer prediction and prevention, we established an interactive website_, which automatically provides a breast cancer risk assessment feedback report from genotype information as input.